ksu-is/FileOrganizer/README.md

-# Best-Film-Recs
+# FileOrganizer
-A python based program that helps movie-viewers find movie recommendations based on a movie they have enjoyed before, easing the lengthy process of trying to find something new to watch.
-Users input a movie they have seen, and the system recommends multiple movies that are similar.
+A python based application that eases the burden of organizing messy computer files.
+Many of us find ourselves with messy and confusing file structuring on our computers, which can lead to lost files, inefficient file management, and headaches.
+This simple file organizer will take care of these problems by separating files based on the file type, and place these into corresponding folders.

 ## Target Audience
-The intended audience for this software is people who often find themselves spending unnecessary amounts of time trying to find a movie to watch, and are in need of assistance when it comes to making that decision.
+The intended audience for this application is people who are looking to organize files on their computer fast and easy.
+Instead of spending unnecessary amounts of time manually moving and organizing files, users can separate files at the click of a button.

 ## Key Features
 - TBD

+### Author
+Andy Diaz